gmukhigulas1/Projects/README.md

 # Finance, Valuation, and Quantitative Projects

-This repository is where I keep my finance-related projects, models, and research notebooks.
-Most of the work here started either from coursework, personal market research, or questions I wanted to test myself while studying finance and programming.
+This repository is where I keep my finance-related projects, valuation models, and research notebooks.
+Most of the work here started either from coursework, personal market research, or questions I wanted to test while studying finance, programming, and quantitative methods.

-The repository is not meant to be a polished software library.
-It is closer to a working portfolio: some projects are clean and developed, while others are notebooks I used to learn a concept, test an idea, or build a model from scratch.
+The repository is a working portfolio: some projects are developed research work, while others are notebooks I used to learn a concept, test an idea, or build a model from scratch.

-## Main areas
+## Main folders

-### Quantitative finance and research
+### `Quant projects/`
-The `Quant projects/` folder contains Jupyter notebooks on topics such as discrete-time finance, continuous-time finance, value-at-risk, portfolio analysis, macroeconomic data, and sentiment-based trading.
+Python and Jupyter Notebook projects in quantitative finance, portfolio analysis, risk measurement, mathematical finance coursework, market analysis, macroeconomic data, and sentiment-based trading.

-### Financial modeling and valuation
-The `Models/` folder contains Excel models for public companies and sectors.
+This is the main technical part of the repository.
+The strongest project here is `Sentiment Trading Strategy/`, which is connected to my bachelor’s thesis on Reddit sentiment and investment decisions.

+### `Models/`
+Excel-based company and sector models.
 These files are mostly self-directed valuation practice, including financial statement analysis, forecasting, DCF-style thinking, and company research.

-### Smaller finance exercises
+### `Mini Projects/`
-The `Mini Projects/` folder contains smaller Excel exercises on option pricing, Greeks, Monte Carlo simulation, probability of default, historical simulation VaR, and other finance topics.
+Smaller Excel finance exercises on option pricing, Greeks, Monte Carlo simulation, probability of default, historical simulation VaR, and related topics.

-## Projects I would start with
+## Suggested review path

 If you are reviewing this repository, I would start with:

 1. `Quant projects/Sentiment Trading Strategy/`
-   My largest empirical project, connected to my bachelor’s thesis on Reddit sentiment and investment decisions.
+   My largest empirical project, focused on Reddit sentiment, engagement, and market-return analysis.

+2. `Quant projects/Portfolio and risk/`
+   Portfolio and risk-analysis notebooks, including return/risk calculations and value-at-risk practice.

+3. `Quant projects/Asset Pricing Coursework/`
+   Coursework and self-study notebooks in discrete-time finance, continuous-time finance, binomial trees, and related mathematical finance topics.

-2. `Models/`
+4. `Models/`
-   A collection of Excel valuation and company-analysis models.
+   Excel-based company and sector valuation models.

-3. `Quant projects/Portfolio/` and `Quant projects/Stocks/`
+5. `Quant projects/Market Analysis/` and `Quant projects/Economics/`
-   Smaller Python projects related to portfolio analysis, stock-market data, and simple strategy testing.

-## Tools I use

-Most of the work is done with:

-- Python and Jupyter Notebook
-- pandas, NumPy, matplotlib
-- Excel
-- public financial statements and market data
-- CSV datasets from public or academic sources

-## Note

-This repository is for learning, research, and portfolio documentation.
-Nothing here should be treated as investment advice or as a recommendation to buy, sell, or trade any security.
+   Smaller market-analysis tools and macro/economic data exercises.